Adel2411/Planify-frontend/README.md

 ## 📁 Project Structure

-This project follows the feature-sliced architecture.
+This project follows a **feature-based structure**, which organizes the codebase by grouping related functionalities together.
 Below is an overview of the main folders and their purposes:

 ```
 .